doxas/twigl/database-structure.md

 `viewer` is an object from channel ID to `Viewer`.

-`Viewer` has an information about viewers of the channel.
+`Viewer` has information about viewers of the channel.

 ```ts
 interface Viewer {